armhold/infinity/README.md

 This means that, for example, the Bible appears in the set of numbers- all possible versions of it.
 Same for the Koran, and every other book that's ever been written (or will be written).
-Tomorrow's newspaper is in there. **Your photographs and your favorite movie are all in there too**.
+Tomorrow's newspaper is in there. **Your photographs** and **your favorite movie** are all in there too.

+This program explores how we can discover the numbers associated with digital files.

 ### Encoding